1. How do I connect to the terminals?

 another accident should happen.

-using your credit card.
-A bank transfer is of course an option, if that is
+PayPal using your credit card.
+A bank transfer is of course an option, if

 Newer types (for

-uncertain of whether or not the tweeters in your Fried Speakers are produced by
+are uncertain of whether or not the tweeters in your Fried Speakers are

-Hiquphon, you should email us and together we will find out what can be done.
+produced by Hiquphon, you should email us and together we will find out what

-original tweeters with those new matched OW-types has generated quite many
+the original tweeters with those new matched OW-types has generated

-profoundly grateful emails to Hiquphon during many years already.
+quite many profoundly grateful emails to Hiquphon during many years

-Our saying: “To music with love…” is not empty words
+Our saying: “To music with love…” are not empty words only.

 !